rgreenblatt/compose_facts/write_up.md

 (Sonnet 4 actually does better with 0-shot + repeats than with 10-shot + repeats.)

-The public version of this code base can be found [here](https://github.com/rgreenblatt/compose_facts).
+The public version of this codebase can be found [here](https://github.com/rgreenblatt/compose_facts).
 I've removed the composition dataset to reduce leakage, but you can regenerate it using `python3 create_compositional_dataset.py -n 300`.
 PLEASE DON'T PUBLICLY POST THIS DATASET INCLUDING BY PUSHING IT TO GITHUB.
 (I also removed the correct answer in the "run_manifold_eval.py" file, you can manually edit this back in to run this file.)

 # Dataset details